 Changing Cycling Culture for Good

-Building on this new philosophy could spark several positive shifts:
+This new philosophy could spark several shifts:

 Conclusion: The Human Future of Cycling Comfort